Biomaterials-for-Medical-Devices-AI/BioFEFI/docs/devs/index.md

 ### `pyproject.toml`
 This file specifies the metadata for the project, such as authors, version number and which packages to include.
 It is also where dependencies are specified.
 These include the app dependencies as well as the developer dependencies.

+### `static`
+This directory is for static assets, like images, to be used in the application.